When you served your country in the armed forces, you may have faced some disturbing situations.

 The VA also says you’ll need to show these things:

 To the VA, qualifying traumatic events include witnessing the trauma; suffering serious injuries; sexual violations and traumas; and the threats of sexual assault, injury, or death.

 The VA used to require you to document details of the traumatic event that caused your PTSD.

 But the government has since eased the rules.
 Now you only must demonstrate that you were in a situation where a trauma like the one that burdens you could have happened.

 You’ll need military and medical records to back up your claim.

-You can get started by getting the military post-traumatic stress disorder lawyers at HNB Law to evaluate your case FOR FREE.Get My Free Case Review
+HNB Law provides legal help for veterans with PTSD.
+Start by getting our veterans disability lawyers to evaluate your case FOR FREE.Get My Free Case Review

-Horenstein, Nicholson & Blumenthal’s military post-traumatic stress disorder lawyers collect the evidence you need to secure veterans’ disability benefits.
+Horenstein, Nicholson & Blumenthal’s PTSD veterans’ disability compensation lawyers collect the evidence you need to secure veterans’ disability benefits.